abdi130w/pfe_6_social_media/report/3_Design.md

 # Conclusion

-After the design and applying the analysis the resulting diagrams enable us to  move into the next phase
+After the design and applying the analysis the resulting diagrams enable us to  move into the next phase where we discuss :
++ Technical Requirements
++ Programming languages and Software choices (CMS, FOSS ...)
++ The reasons behind our choices
++ The Involved interfaces